-- Smart contracts provide a guarantee of programmable permissions. - Zero-Knowledge Proofs (ZKPs), homomorphic encryption (HE), and patented verified templates provide security on computations4. - Cryptocurrencies and Non-Fungible Tokens (NFTs) provide an ecosystem for monetization and trading of digital assets such as energy data.
+- Smart contracts provide a guarantee of programmable permissions. - Zero-Knowledge Proofs (ZKPs), homomorphic encryption (HE), and patented verified templates provide security on computations9. - Cryptocurrencies and Non-Fungible Tokens (NFTs) provide an ecosystem for monetization and trading of digital assets such as energy data.

-A first community Skylight demonstration will be live as of September 1, 2022 in Zurich, Switzerland.
+The first community-led Skylight demonstration will be live as of September 1, 2022 in Zurich, Switzerland.
 As energy markets are under increasing pressure (see Appendix H), more utilities across the globe are expressing interest.